 The accessibility evaluations for the Wexford County parks and recreational facilities were completed as part of the recreation inventory with assistance from County staff and Boon Sports Management.
-The evaluations were conducted using the criteria provided in the MDNR Guidelines for the Development of Community Park and Recreation Plans.
+The evaluations were conducted using the criteria provided in the MDNR Guidelines for the Development of Community Parks and Recreation Plans.

-These criteria are based on the ADA Standards for Accessible Design.
+These criteria are based on the 2010 ADA Standards for Accessible Design.
+To assist with the assessments, the planning committee referenced the New England ADA Center "Checklists."

 The following ADA Ranking system was used for the evaluations:

-- 1 = none of the facilities/park areas meet accessibility guidelines - 2 = some of the facilities/park areas meet accessibility guidelines - 3 = most of the facilities/park areas meet accessibility guidelines - 4 = the entire park meets accessibility guidelines - 5 = the entire park was developed/renovated using the principals of universal design.
+- 1 = none of the facilities/park areas meet accessibility guidelines - 2 = some of the facilities/park areas meet accessibility guidelines - 3 = most of the facilities/park areas meet accessibility guidelines - 4 = the entire park meets accessibility guidelines 5 = the entire park was developed/renovated - 5 = the entire park was developed/renovated using the principals of universal design.